-In the summer, I can easily attack three glasses of iced tea back to back and I honestly can’t understand how one full glass of this delicious tea can be gone so quick!
-Today I’m sharing my Perfect Southern Iced Tea recipe, because I want you to enjoy an addictive, high-quality drink, and feel refreshed on those hot days of summer.
+Southern Iced Tea.
+In the summer, I can easily attack three glasses of this southern iced tea back to back and I honestly can’t understand how one full glass of this delicious tea can be gone so quick!
+Today I’m sharing my Perfect Southern Iced Tea recipe with you, because I want you to enjoy an addictive, high-quality drink, and feel refreshed on those hot summer days.

-When it comes to my In-Laws, my husband included, no matter what time of the year it is, Iced Tea should be prepared and enjoyed almost every day.
+When it comes to my In-Laws and my husband, no matter what time of the year it is, Iced Tea should be prepared and enjoyed almost every day.
 I don’t blame them, the southern iced tea tastes so good.
 I’m in the process of training my system to adjust.
-Hopefully, soon I will be able to follow their footsteps!
+Hopefully, soon I will be able to follow in their footsteps!

 I need to know the exact measurements so I can easily make a good southern tea that has the same taste every time.
-I worked on his southern iced tea and perfected it, and I couldn’t wait to share it with you.
+I worked on his southern iced tea recipe and perfected it, and I couldn’t wait to share it with you.
+I use this Iced Tea Maker to make all my iced teas.
 If you are a fan of iced tea then please try my Iced Green Tea with Cherry Syrup, I have no doubt that you will enjoy it.

 Follow me on Instagram, and if you happen to make any of my recipes, please post the picture and mention me in your post, or use this hashtag #munatycooking.
 I would love to see your creation.